AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 ### Publishing Data into AnyLog via Message Broker

-The AnyLog _message broker_ service using the command `run message broker`.

-Note that users can configure an AnyLog  node as a client for third-party brokers such as CloudMQTT and Eclipse Mosquitto.
-This option is detailed [here](../../message%20broker.md#subscribing-to-a-third-party-broker).

-Publishing data into AnyLog via the _message broker_ allows the data to be transformed locally within AnyLog.
-Once the data is transformed, it is stored on the AnyLog operator node(s).

-Make sure the following steps are done on each AnyLog node that provides the message broker service:

-#### The following steps are on the AnyLog (operator) node that's receiving the data.

 1. Declare the mapping rules associated to a topic.
 The rules need to include the database name and table name that are assigned to the data.